-The Lesson: The creator of your content does not need to be you.
-Find industry leaders that produces great content and ask the to write a couple articles on your blog.
+The creator of your content does not need to be you.
+Find industry leaders that create great content and ask them to contribute an expert article on your blog.
 It will build their audience and your traffic, as long as the content provides value.
 Good content marketing strategies draw on a range of user-generated sources to both grow online communities and minimize financial investment.

 3 – Mint

-Entering the crowded personal finance niche (or any popular niche) is a daunting task for any new startup, but the approach that financial tracking tool Mint took proves that it’s possible to stand out in a crowd through well-executed online marketing strategies.
+Entering a popular niche like personal finance is a daunting task for any new startup, but the approach that financial tracking tool Mint took early on proved that it’s possible to stand out in a crowd through well-executed online marketing strategies.

-Although the company was a relative unknown amongst its more popular predecessors, Mint committed to a digital strategy publishing hundreds of high-quality content pieces – from informative blog posts to viral attention-grabbing infographics (like A Dude’s Guide to Not Going Broke during Wedding Season) to grow their business.
+Although the company was a relative unknown amongst its more popular predecessors, Mint committed to a digital strategy in which they published hundreds of high-quality content pieces – from informative blog posts to viral attention-grabbing infographics (like Data Privacy Day: Keep Your Financial Data Safe) – which gave value to their customers and grew their business.

 As a result of Mint’s digital marketing efforts, the tool gained a massive online following before being sold to Intuit for a whopping $170 million.

-The company started in 2009, but it feels like they’ve always been around.
-Their service is built upon a luxury that most of us dream of, but few can afford: a private driver.
+This rideshare company is built upon a luxury that most of us dream of, but few can afford: a private driver.
 Tap a few buttons on the app and in a matter of minutes, a shiny new car arrives at your exact location to take you anywhere you want to go.
 The service is so great that the need for expensive marketing is practically non-existent.

 They offer incentives for riders to act as advocates for the business by providing referral codes to their friends in exchange for free rides.
-Between a service that saves people time by making transportation easier and cost-effective and their powerful referral system, Uber spread like wildfire.
+Between a service that saves people time by making transportation easier and cost-effective and their powerful referral system, Lyft is spreading like wildfire.

-The Lesson: Word-of-mouth advertising is worth more than any exposure you could ever buy, and in the digital age, it’s faster and more effective to boot.
-Uber actively targeted the tech community in San Francisco in the early days, knowing that they would share their experiences both off and online.
+Word-of-mouth advertising is worth more than any exposure you could ever buy, and in the digital age, it’s faster and more effective.
+Lyft actively targeted the tech community in San Francisco in the early days, knowing that they would share their experiences both off and online.
 By providing consistently exceptional service since then, they’ve made it easy for users to spread the word for them.

 5 – Dollar Shave Club